Tim Ryan (American football, born 1968)

-Timothy Thomas Ryan (born September 2, 1968) is a former American football offensive lineman who played for the Tampa Bay Buccaneers in the National Football League.
+Timothy Thomas Ryan (born September 2, 1968) is an American former professional football Guard who played for the Tampa Bay Buccaneers in the National Football League (NFL).

 Ryan was born on September 2, 1968, in Kansas City, Missouri.
 He attended Rockhurst High School, where, in 1986, he won the Simone Award for the best high school football player in the Kansas City Metropolitan Area.
 After Ryan graduated from Rockhurst, he went on to play college football for Notre Dame Fighting Irish football.
-At 6'2" and 280 pounds, Ryan would graduate Notre Dame and play for the Tampa Bay Buccaneers from 1991–1993.
+At 6'2" and 280 pounds, Ryan would graduate Notre Dame and play for the Tampa Bay Buccaneers from 1991 to 1993.
+He was drafted in the fifth round by the Buccaneers in the 1991 NFL Draft with the 136th overall pick.